ajsharp/bunyan/README.md

 ====
 * Ability to limit bunyan to only run in certain environments
 * Add middleware client for easy drop-in to rails/rack apps
+* Ability to configure size of capped collection